-I wrote the following article for the Australian Virtual Assistants Association sometime ago, however, I’ve edited it below to include VAs globally.
-Important that you have some understanding of what you need to do, to get started and also what experience you might need in order to succeed in establishing a VA business.
+The following article for the Australian Virtual Assistants Association sometime ago, however, it’s been edited to include VAs globally.
+Important that you have some understanding of what you need to do to get started and also what experience you might need in order to succeed in establishing a VA business.

 First and foremost, I need to tell you that Virtual Assistants are business owners.
 They are not employees, and they work for clients, not bosses and employers.
 While some VAs might do work for other VAs, the reality is they are still business owners and need to operate their businesses in a suitable way to meet the legal and taxation needs in their own country.
 VAs generally set their own rates, pay their own taxes and superannuation, and organise their own insurances, leave, etc. No client is responsible for your holiday leave, sick leave, insurances, super or taxes.
 In some cases clients might purchase software for your use, but generally you supply your own needs, i.e. office equipment, computer hardware and software, and you’re responsible for your own overheads.
 Given that, the following will tell you what you need to get started and then tell you how to go about getting clients.

 - Good reliable computer, printer and internet connection.

 - Comfortable chair (you’ll spend a lot of hours in it) and a good desk – even if second hand.

 - At minimum Microsoft Office and then any software that relates to your niche service offerings (e.g. if you do bookkeeping, transcriptions, etc)

 - Dropbox.com has 2gig free storage and is what most VAs use or similar cloud storage such as Box, Google Drive or OneDrive for example.
 Files are not encrypted and works on a drag and drop principle.
 Can share between multiple computers.

 - Via the various VA forums out there and you’ll find examples of agreements, contracts, etc.